prantlf/apache-archiver/README.md

 apache-archiver
 ===============

 Simple compressing and decompressing command-line tools using [Apache Commons Compress].
+You can use them as source code examples too.

 How to Use
 ----------